 Commodities investing involves buying and selling goods that are considered essential to the economy, such as metals, energy resources, and agricultural products.

 Because commodities are essential to the economy, their prices are often more stable than other types of investments, but anything that disrupts international trade can cause market volatility.
-So it’s critical to research the commodity market before you invest in a commodity.
+So it’s critical to research the commodity market before investing in it.

 Cryptocurrency investing is buying and holding digital currencies, such as Bitcoin, in the hope of earning a profit on your investment.
 Cryptocurrencies are digital tokens that use blockchain technology to secure their transactions and control the creation of new units.